01 of 07

 Fragole con Gelato (Strawberries With Gelato)

 Order fragole con gelato and you'll receive sliced strawberries atop a serving of fine Italian ice cream.
 Some looking for a fancier dessert might find this selection rather dull.
-But the attraction increases when one considers that at certain times of year, the strawberries are quite fresh.
+But the attraction increases when one considers that at certain times of the year the strawberries are quite fresh.
 Italy, by the way, is the world's fourth-largest exporter of strawberries.